-Renault, Nissan spar over governance reforms as tie-up strains worsen: sources
+Renault, Nissan spar over governance reforms as tie-up strains worsen

 Japan’s Jiji news agency earlier quoted Nissan Chief Executive Hiroto Saikawa as saying: “We are preparing for the shareholder meeting and will discuss necessary issues at the appropriate time.
 If there are differences of opinion (with Renault), then I’d like for those to be discussed”.

-In March a Nissan-appointed outside team recommended the formation of the three committees to improve its corporate governance, a move approved by Renault.

-The outside team has proposed that Renault directors would be free to serve on the nominations committee, but would be barred from the compensation and audit committees.
+In March a Nissan-appointed outside team recommended the formation of the three committees to improve its corporate governance.
+Under the proposal, Renault directors would be free to serve on the nominations committee, but would be barred from the compensation and audit committees.

 The two companies have struggled to repair their relationship after Ghosn’s arrest exposed simmering tensions, including Nissan’s long-held concerns about the alliance’s capital structure.